bbepis/XUnity.AutoTranslator/README.md

     /// additional null guards to prevent NullReferenceExceptions when using it.
     /// </summary>
     public UnityEngine.Object Asset { get; set; }

-    /// <summary>
-    /// Gets or sets a bool indicating if this event has been handled.
-Setting
-    /// this will cause it to no longer propagate.
-    /// </summary>
-    public bool Handled { get; set; }
 }
 ```